Vehicular ad hoc network

-VANETs are a key part of the intelligent transportation systems (ITS) framework.
-Sometimes, VANETs are referred as Intelligent Transportation Networks.
-They are understood as having evolved into a broader "Internet of vehicles". which itself is expected to ultimately evolve into an "Internet of autonomous vehicles".
+VANETs could be a key part of the intelligent transportation systems (ITS) framework.
+Sometimes, VANETs are referred to as Intelligent Transportation Networks.
+They could evolve into a broader "Internet of vehicles". which itself could evolve into an "Internet of autonomous vehicles".

 While, in the early 2000s, VANETs were seen as a mere one-to-one application of MANET principles, they have since then developed into a field of research in their own right.
 By 2015, the term VANET became mostly synonymous with the more generic term inter-vehicle communication (IVC), although the focus remains on the aspect of spontaneous networking, much less on the use of infrastructure like Road Side Units (RSUs) or cellular networks.

+VANETs are in development and are not in use by commercially available vehicles.

 Applications

-VANETs support a wide range of applications – from simple one hop information dissemination of, e.g., cooperative awareness messages (CAMs) to multi-hop dissemination of messages over vast distances.
+VANETs could support a wide range of applications – from simple one hop information dissemination of, e.g., cooperative awareness messages (CAMs) to multi-hop dissemination of messages over vast distances.

-Most of the concerns of interest to mobile ad hoc networks (MANETs) are of interest in VANETs, but the details differ.
+Most of the principles of mobile ad hoc networks (MANETs) apply to VANETs, but the details differ.
 Rather than moving at random, vehicles tend to move in an organized fashion.
 The interactions with roadside equipment can likewise be characterized fairly accurately.
 And finally, most vehicles are restricted in their range of motion, for example by being constrained to follow a paved highway.